intel/beignet/README.md

 Note that the compiler depends on LLVM (Low-Level Virtual Machine project).
 Right now, the code has only been compiled with LLVM 3.0.
 It will not compile with any thing older.
-A small amount of work should be required to make it work with LLVM 3.1 but the port is not done.
-LLVM 3.0 can be downloaded at:

 [http://llvm.org/releases/](http://llvm.org/releases/)

-Be careful and download LLVM *3.0*.
-The code will not compile with LLVM 3.2 since the ptx ABI has been deprecated and replaced by the nvptx one.
+LLVM 3.0 and 3.1 are supported.
+LLVM 3.2 is partially supported right now.
+More work is needed to make it fully work.

 Also note that the code was compiled on GCC 4.6 and GCC 4.7.
 Since the code uses really recent C++11 features, you may expect problems with older compilers.
 Last